-After World War II, "development" dominated world politics, but it was not a completely new concept, since it had its origins in the "idea of progress," according to which the only model of improvement of the quality of peoples' lives was the occidental model.
-"Development" has replaced the previous imperialist and colonialist model, and created another basic concept with which it formed a dichotomy: "underdevelopment."
-This dichotomy served to characterize the situation of the "Third World" countries, with fewer capital and technological means to exploit their own resources.
+After the Second World War 'development'32 dominated world politics, but it was not a completely new concept, since it had its origins in the 'idea of progress', according to which the only model of improvement of the quality of peoples lives was the occidental model.
+'Development' has replaced the previous imperialist and colonialist model, and created another basic concept with which it formed a dichotomy: 'underdevelopment'.
+This dichotomy served to characterise the situation of the 'Third World' countries, with fewer capital and technological means to exploit their own resources.
 This model was inspired initially by the modernization theories of the 1950s and 1960s, which defined development as economic growth oriented to the market, a growth that would be sufficient to support the social distribution of wealth.
-In addition, this model was based on the nation state, it followed a model of growth from the United States and Europe, and it became a permanent feature of national economies.
+In addition, this model was based on the nation state, it followed a model of growth from the USA and Europe, and it became a permanent feature of national economies.

-In the 1970s, theories of independence changed to some extent the concept of development, emphasizing the structural causes of inequality and the unequal exchange between rich and poor countries, promoting state intervention to end these inequalities.
-By the 1980s the concept of development had changed definition and scale, becoming endogenous, local, and sustainable.
-In the 1990s critical views of development increased, due essentially to the failure of many of its programs, and some authors started to talk about "postdevelopment" (Rahnema and Bawtree, 1997), characterized by total resistance to externally driven development and the proposal of cultural alternatives by the community.
-Other authors state that development is "a new version of the colonial system" (Escobar, 1995), which sees nature as a limited good that therefore has economic value and is susceptible to private possession, which made it necessary to abandon this ethnocentric concept.
-Development is therefore an ideological discourse that denies the importance of the local and the collective, but which is also a historically anchored statement of power, that flows "to" and not "from" the people and the diversity of human groups.
+In the 1970s, theories of independence changed to some extent the concept of development, emphasising the structural causes of inequality and the unequal exchange between rich and poor countries, promoting state intervention to end these inequalities.
+By the 1980s the concept of development had changed definition and scale, becoming endogenous, local and sustainable33.
+In the 1990s critical views of development increased, due essentially to the failure of many of its programmes, and some authors started to talk about 'post-development'34, characterised by total resistance to externally-driven development and the proposal of cultural alternatives by the community.
+Other authors state that development is "a new version of the colonial system"35 that sees nature as a limited good which therefore has economic value and is susceptible to private possession, which made it necessary to abandon this ethnocentric concept.
+Development is therefore an ideological discourse that